PubuduJ/simple-orm-framework/README.md

 ## An example of how the framework is used

-The scanning packages in this example are dto and entity, and tables are automatically built for the User and Student classes inside those packages.
+The scanning packages in the example are dto and entity, and tables are automatically built for the User and Student classes inside those packages.

 <img src="asset/sample-demo.png" alt="text-editor" width="900px"/>